 A little bit further up Exhibition Road, you’ll find Kensington Gardens which is great for picnics in summer.
 We usually bring a packed lunch and relax in the park after going to the museum.
 If you have any energy left you could also stop by the nearby Diana Memorial Playground in Kensington Gardens.

 To summarize, we would recommend concentrating on the Blue zone and the Hintze hall.
 You should also check out their website (see below), to see if any special activities are taking place during your visit.
-As final advice, if you enter through the Exhibition Road entrance you’ll avoid the big crowds and it’s also step-free access if you’re bringing a buggy.

 Getting to the Natural History Museum